dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 simplenodejsudp-collection-example-tjvym   0               Running           Running    [map[containerPort:22222 hostPort:24984 protocol:UDP]]   40.115.6.130
 ```

-You can also see ActivePlayers and assigned ports.
-Let's try to connect to one of them, we'll use the netcat command.
-We'll try to connect to the first DedicatedGameServer.
-The Node's IP is 40.115.5.154 whereas the assigned port is 22388.
-We're using a UDP connection.
+Here you can also see ActivePlayers and assigned ports.
+Let's try to connect to one of them to test our installation.
+To do that, we'll use the netcat command.
+Let's try connect to the first DedicatedGameServer.
+The Node's IP is 40.115.5.154 (change it accordingly) whereas the assigned port is 22388.
+We're using a UDP connection, thus the *-u* parameter.

 ```bash
 nc -u 40.115.5.154 22388